MicroEJ/docs/PlatformDeveloperGuide/uiChangeLog.rst

 	* MicroUI lib expects the dynamic image decoder default format
 	* Wrong error code is returned when converting an image

-Tools
+ImageGenerator
-"""""
+""""""""""""""

 **Fixed**

-	* Image generator: Use the application classpath
+	* Use the application classpath
-	* Image generator: An Ax image may be fully opaque
+	* An Ax image may be fully opaque

 9.0.1 (2017-03-13)
 ==================